Advent International joins list of suitors for sandwich chain Subway - Sky News

 Subway said in February it was exploring a possible sale of its business amid surging costs and rising competition from deeper-pocketed rivals.

-Advent International and Subway did not immediately respond to Reuters' requests for comment.
+Advent International declined to comment, while Subway did not respond to a Reuters request for comment.

 The Wall Street Journal in January reported that a potential sale could value Subway at more than $10 billion.